-- 1108.1 Truck engines shall be turned off when in the loading dock area whenever applicable, as in cases of open overhead doors permitting harmful exhaust fumes inside a building. - When delivering to a field job site, a tailgate meeting shall be conducted to identify hazards of the job site, including but not limited to: - A. Suitability or terrain problems. - B. Traffic control. - 1108.3 Dock Locks. - A. Dock locks shall be used whenever possible. - B. Rear tires shall have wheel chocks or blocks if dock locking is not possible. - C. Dock locks, wheel chocks or blocks shall not be removed until the truck is unloaded, and paperwork completed.
+- 1108.1 Truck engines shall be turned off when in the loading dock area whenever possible. - 1108.2 Field Job Site Delivery. - A. When arriving at the job site, a Tailgate Meeting shall be conducted to identify hazards of the job site. - B. The driver shall inspect the delivery site for suitability or terrain problems. - C. When a delivery vehicle is located in traffic, appropriate traffic cones, barricades or warning devices shall be used.

+- 1108.3 Dock Locks. - A. Dock locks shall be used on all vehicles with an ICC- bar restraint. - B. Rear tires shall have wheel chocks or blocks if there is no ICC-bar restraint. - C. Dock locks, wheel chocks or blocks shall not be removed until the truck is unloaded and paperwork completed.